-Specifically, paragraph 40(2) of the AIFC Court Regulations specifies that "awards issued in arbitrations seated in the AIFC which have been ratified by the Court, may be enforced in the AIFC and the Republic of Kazakhstan in accordance with the AIFC Constitutional Statute".
-However, the AIFC Constitutional Law does not provide for prior ratification of arbitral awards by the AIFC Court.
-We mentioned above that with respect to this issue the AIFC Constitutional Law refers to the procedure effective for the Kazakhstan arbitral awards.
+In our view, such practice could form due to paragraph 40(2) of the AIFC Court Regulations specifying that "awards issued in arbitrations seated in the AIFC which have been ratified by the Court, may be enforced in the AIFC and the Republic of Kazakhstan in accordance with the AIFC Constitutional Statute".

+However, the AIFC Constitutional Statute does not provide for prior ratification of arbitral awards by the AIFC Court.
+The AIFC Constitutional Statute refers to the procedure effective for the Kazakhstan arbitral awards.
 In turn, this procedure implies applications only to a Kazakhstan court for enforcement of an arbitral award, and no prior application for ratification of an arbitral award by the AIFC Court is required.